How To Prioritize Test Cases For Regression Testing?

-This is ultimately achieved by sequencing the testing of software modules that stand important from the customer’s perspective.
+The selection of these regression test cases is ultimately achieved by sequencing the testing of software modules that are important from the customer’s perspective.
 Hence the need for test case prioritization arises.

 In this article, let’s discuss the approach in prioritizing the test cases for regression testing and its importance in the test life cycle.